golang/proposal/design/43651-type-parameters.md

 well written generic code, rather than writing it.
 Naturally people must learn the new syntax for declaring type parameters.
-This new syntax, and the new support for type lists in interfaces, are the only new syntactic constructs in this design.
+This new syntax, and the new support for type sets in interfaces, are the only new syntactic constructs in this design.
 The code within a generic function reads like ordinary Go code, as can be seen in the examples below.